 We were lucky enough to track down some of Frank Shugrue's family and they kindly helped us.
 This is how we would like to thank two of Frank's grandchildren.
 First, David Shugrue, thanks to whom we were able to start our investigation and whose initial help was so useful to us afterward.
 Then we would like to warmly thank his sister, Nicole Scalise, who patiently gave us her time, made us discover photos belonging to her family, and whose help was crucial for shedding light on certain periods of Frank's life and reconstructing his personal and professional journey.

 Most of the other images have been found on Internet and we would like to cite some important references.
 First, and foremost, The Time Machine Project website, which has been an essential source of information since our inception and has inspired us immensely.
-Also worth mentioning are Sandra Petojevic's very well-documented website, the Internet Archive, and the collections of the Academy of Motion Pictures (A.M.P.A.S.).
-We likewise found some precious information in the monstrously wonderful magazines published by the late Forest J. Ackerman.
+Also worth mentioning are Sandra Petojevic's very well-documented website, the Internet Archive, and the collections of the Academy of Motion Pictures (A.M.P.A.S.) and of the British Film Institute National Archive.
+We likewise found some precious information thanks to James Christensen from Coyotechrist, and in the monstrously wonderful magazines published by Forest J. Ackerman.

-Finally, through this collection, we want to pay homage to the memory of George Pal and Rod Taylor, and we take the occasion to send our best thoughts to Ms. Yvette Mimieux to whom we dedicate these pages.
+Finally, through this collection, we want to pay homage to the memory of George Pal, Rod Taylor and Alan Young, and we take the occasion to send our best thoughts to Ms. Yvette Mimieux to whom we dedicate these pages.

 This is a nonprofit website.
 All potentially copyrighted images depicted on these pages belong to their respective holders/owners.